9 Best Compound Miter Saws for Woodworking Projects

 One thing you need to know is that, it can only be called a “Compound” miter saw if it can cut bevels as well.
 If it can’t cut bevels, it’s just a miter saw.

 It’s single bevel, if it bevels in one direction.
-It’s double bevel, if you can cut bevels with it on both directions, left and right.
+It’s dual-bevel, if you can cut bevels in both directions, left and right.

 Features To Look When Choosing A Miter Saw